-The Series 2011A Preferred Stock qualifies as Tier 1 capital for the Bank.
-Non-cumulative dividends are payable quarterly on the Series 2011A Preferred Stock, beginning January 1, 2012.
-The dividend rate is calculated as a percentage of the aggregate Liquidation Amount of the outstanding Series 2011A Preferred Stock and is based on changes in the level of "Qualified Small Business Lending" or "QSBL" (as defined in the Purchase Agreement) by the Bank.
-During 2016 and 2015, the annual dividend rate was set at 1.0%.
+The Series 2011A Preferred Stock qualified as Tier 1 capital for the Bank.
+Non-cumulative dividends were payable quarterly on the Series 2011A Preferred Stock, beginning January 1, 2012.
+The dividend rate was calculated as a percentage of the aggregate Liquidation Amount of the outstanding Series 2011A Preferred Stock and was based on changes in the level of "Qualified Small Business Lending" or "QSBL" (as defined in the Purchase Agreement) by the Bank.
+During 2016, the annual dividend rate was set at 1.0%.